kaixqu/kaixqu.github.io/_pages/cv.md

 RESEARCH EXPERIENCE
 ======
-**MPC controller for agile quadrupedal robots**

-Semester Project | The Computational Robotics Lab, ETH Zurich | Sep.
-2020 - Mar.
-2021 (Expected)
+**MPC controller for agile quadrupedal robots** | ETH Zurich | Sep.
+2020 - now

-Supervisor: Prof. Stelian Coros, Department of Computer Science
+  - *Semester project under the supervisor of Prof. Stelian Coros, The Computational Robotics Lab*
   - Proposed a new bipartite graph representation to express  CoPs' dependency on footsteps plans, which helps us establish the input constraints.
   - Implemented a MPC controller that can generate a dynamically feasible and stable trajectory and track a given reference trajectory using Linear Inverted Pendulum (LIP) model.
   - Solved the MPC problem with Sequential Quadratic Programming with BFGS approximation.